purusello/opositest/README.md

 This is a configurable quiz app for Django.

-I use it to run a few medical revision websites.
-Here is an [example website](http://www.revisemrcp.com/)

 My websites have used twitter bootstrap for the front end and I have tried to strip out anything from the template files that are dependant on bootstrap.